About the course

-You should submit academic essays on any subject or theme within the discipline of international relations but preferably one that relates to the proposed field of study.
+You may submit academic essays on any subject or theme within the discipline of international relations but preferably ones that relate to the proposed field of study.

 The essays may be written specially for the application or may have been produced for other purposes, for instance as a coursework submission within a previous degree programme.
 Essays that comprise extracts or excerpted sections from longer pieces are acceptable but should be prefaced with a brief note that places them in context.

 The word count does not need to include any bibliography or brief footnotes.
 All written work should be in English.

 This will be assessed for understanding of the subject area; understanding of problems in the area; ability to construct and defend an argument; powers of analysis; and powers of expression.

 Whilst you must register three referees, the department may start the assessment of your application if two of the three references are submitted by the course deadline and your application is otherwise complete.
 Please note that you may still be required to ensure your third referee supplies a reference for consideration.

 Your application must be supported by academic references, ie each referee should be able to testify to your academic abilities, achievements and motivation.
 In most cases, the academics who have taught you or who have known your academic work during earlier university-level study will be best placed to testify to these capabilities.
 When that is not possible, a professional reference from a colleague who has worked with you in a research capacity or is otherwise able to comment on your academic capabilities is acceptable in place of a tutor’s reference.